-The Applicant's requested URA expansion does meet the provisions and considerations adopted by this Urban Reserve Rule.
+Finding: The Applicant's requested URA expansion does meet the provisions and considerations adopted by this Urban Reserve Rule.
 Staff recommends NUAMC approve the Applicant's request for a URA expansion.
-Thus, amending the City and County Comprehensive Plan Maps are not necessary.
+Thus, amending the City and County Comments are used as a rest recognition.

+County Comprehensive Plan Maps are not necessary.